Seriously … what’s the magic answer? Is it 5%? 10%? 15%?

 This is why when people ask how much they should be contributing to their 401(k)’s, my answer is simple: Contribute the max!

-Why You Should Contribute the Max to Your 401(k)
+Why You Should Contribute as Much as Possible and Max Out Your 401(k)

 - Full price or